syrusua-t/Contrastive-PGD-Attack/README.md

 ```

 6. With the attack generated, you can directly use the Hosted inference API for Data2Vec on https://huggingface.co/facebook/data2vec-audio-large-960h to evaluate the effectiveness of the attack.

+Run Time

+We ran the project on AWS, G4DN xlarge, which are NVIDIA T4 GPUs.